 ApprenticeshipsApprenticeships are a key way for people to learn on the job, both for new starters to the NHS and for existing members of staff, allowing learners the opportunity to gain a qualification and apply their learning while continuing to earn a salary.

-Under the direction of the Department for Business, Innovation and Skills, apprenticeships are being reviewed and developed into new Apprenticeship Standards.
+Under the direction of the Education and Skills Funding Agency, part of the Department for Education, apprenticeships are being reviewed and developed into new Apprenticeship Standards.

-For queries relating to the Trailblazer Reviews, please contact Jane Hadfield: firstname.lastname@example.org.
+For queries relating to the Trailblazer Reviews, please contact Jane Hadfield on Jane.Hadfield@hee.nhs.uk.

 Working with the National Skills Academy for Health we have developed a new set of principles to ensure excellent practice in apprenticeship provision across UK health care organisations.